isomerpages/nparks-apoc/_conference/Call for Abstracts.md

 #### **Abstract Submission Instructions**

 1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The call for abstracts is now open.
 The deadline for abstract submission is 16 July 2023.
-Authors will be notified within one week of abstract submission
+Authors will be notified within one week of abstract submission.

 2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Oral presentation slots are 20 minutes each, ideally comprising a 15-minute talk and 5-minute Q&amp;A.